Cookies

 Skip to main content

 **Update - an audio recording of the public meeting held in Hookwood on 11th October is available for those who were unable to attend.
-It can be accessed via this link ...https://us06web.zoom.us/rec/share/pgsSmdEsZ6Sqxv-wXXQMQ4yDjud28p4sZ_FcP79i6K_XNmZP2C3bLfhmp8BWBxgz.X9_jNaIUuTPC9I2w
+It can be accessed here.

 In addition a press release went out following the meeting and can be read further down the page.

-Charlwood Parish Council chair Penny Shoubridge commented "The vast majority of residents are wholly against such a huge development.
+Charlwood Parish Council chair at the time, Penny Shoubridge commented "The vast majority of residents are wholly against such a huge development.
 The infrastructure is not here, it trebles the size of our village and the area would struggle to cope.

-"It is all green belt land.
+"It is all Green Belt land.
 We don't feel that this is the right way to go.
-The green belt needs to be protected at all costs.
-The proposals are over four sites and they are all on flood plains, which obviously just doesn't make sense.
+The Green Belt needs to be protected at all costs.
+The proposals are over four sites and they are all on flood plain, which obviously just doesn't make sense.
 We feel that it really is a very unsuitable area for this sort of large scale development."

 Horley Councillor Mike George said: "Because it's on the border, they will be looking to Horley to provide infrastructure like education and medical services and the town is already struggling to cope with all the development within the town itself."